todiane/poster-palace/README.md

 <img src="readme/images/rm-shopping-bag.png" width="90%"><br><br>

 jQuery was used to provide an opportunity for users to increase and decrease a product in the bag and items can also be removed if needed.
-Every action is met by a reponse message for the user to confirm their action.
+Every action is met by a reponse message for the user to confirm their action has taken place.

 </details>